dmtry/ifdmp-dn/README.md

 1. Tested on various browsers and devices:
     1. Chrome, Firefox, Edge on windows PC and Tablet;
-        1. general resiszing and using developer tools.
+        1. general resizing and using developer tools.
         2. tablet rotation
         3. screen resolution from 2560x1440 down to 1280x800
     2. Chrome, Firefox, Safari on MAC
-        1. general resiszing and using developer tools
+        1. general resizing and using developer tools
-    3. Iphone SE, 6S Plus
+    3. iPhone SE, 6S Plus
         1. Chrome, Safari
     4. Galaxy S3
         1. Built-in android browser, Chrome, Firefox